 13 Amazing Experiences in Yogyakarta Worth the Money

-Yogyakarta is the place in Java with the highest density of cultural and historical places you can visit.
-There are tens of ancient temples, authentic markets, history museums, royal Javanese architecture, you name it.
+Yogyakarta has the highest density of cultural and historical places in Java.
+You can visit tens of ancient temples, century-old markets, history museums, royal Javanese architecture, you name it.

-As someone who’s spent months here, take my word that these are the best tours in Yogyakarta you can do!
+As someone who’s spent months here, here are the best tours in Yogyakarta: volcanoes, caves, temples, and cultural immersion, your thing is here no matter who you are!

 1. Sunrise at Borobudur